Collegeville/CW21/WorkshopResources/Recordings/Instructions.md

 ### Recorded Interview Guidance
 A recorded involves one or two interviewees, along with an interviewer to guide the conversation.
 Instructions:
 - You will be contacted by one of the workshop organizers to find a time to meet by Zoom to record your interview.
-- The interview will touch on the four developer productivity sub-themes of the workshop: definitions, challenges, technical improvements and cultural improvements.
+- The interview will touch on the four software teams sub-themes of the workshop: definitions, challenges, technical improvements and cultural improvements.
 The moderator will prompt you for any thoughts you have on the sub-themes and omit those that may not be of interest to you.
 - We are hoping to have all interviews recorded by Wednesday, July 15.
 - We plan to limit interviews from 10 to 15 minutes.
 Shorter is better if possible.
 - We prefer not to use slides unless there is detailed technical information needed occasionally during the discussion.